abdulxbari/moonpay-qa-challenge/README.md

 1. Explain your test approach (e.g. test types, techniques, tools)
 2. Identify which scenarios you feel are important to test
 3. Automate the scenarios you consider essential and why

+P.S: Be careful not to include any PII (Personal Identifiable Information) so that we can blind review your submission.